mukesh-kumar-singh/mukesh-kumar-singh.github.io/_pages/about.md

 title: "About"
 ---

-I was born in a small village of Budaun, Uttar Pradesh.
-I completed my undergradute studies with B.Sc.
-Physics (Honours) at Sri Venkateswara College, University of Delhi (2014-17).
-After that, I moved to Indian Institute of Technology Madras (IITM) to pursue Masters in Physics (2017-19).
-Currently, I am pursuing my PhD in Gravitational Wave Astronomy under the supervision of Prof. Parameswaran Ajith at International Centre for Theoretical Sciences (ICTS-TIFR) Bengaluru.
+Greetings!
+I am Mukesh Kumar Singh, originally hailing from, Uttar Pradesh, a northern state of India.
+My academic journey has taken me from earning an undegraduate degree in physics at Sri Venkateswara College, University of Delhi to pursuing masters' degree in physics with a specialization in gravitational wave (GW) astronomy at Indian Institute of Technology Madras (IITM).

+I am currently a graduate student in the Astrophysical Relativity Group at International Centre for Theoretical Sciences (ICTS-TIFR) Bengaluru, India.
+As part of my research activities under the guidance of Prof. Parameswaran Ajith, I straddle through GW data analysis techniques to enable the multimessenger follow-up as well as inferring the population properties of compact binary mergers.
+I am also a member of LIGO-Virgo-KAGRA (LVK) Collaboration and LIGO-India Scientific Collaboration (LISC).

+Beyond the confines of academia, I love playing badminton rather profusely.
+I am always up for moutain hikes.
+I also love running and playing Table Tennis in my spare time.
+These pursuits provide me with a well-rounded perspective and serve as a source of inspiration in my academic endeavors.

+Thank you for visiting webpage!